Home

 On the surface it seems hard to believe that congestive heart failure and vitamin d deficiency could be SO linked that people could miraculously get better when all other treatments have failed.
 But when you understand Congestive Heart Failure Nutrition and two of vitamin D's functions, then it is not so hard to believe.

-How Can Congestive Heart Failure and
+The Problem of Heart Failure and

 Vitamin D and Muscular Strength

-It's the Calcium Dummy
+It's the Calcium!

 Vitamin D is also VITAL for the absorption of calcium.
 If you don't have vitamin D then you will simply NOT absorb calcium, and calcium is imperative to allow the heart muscle cells to contract properly.
-Calcium is so important that our bodies carefully maintain blood calcium levels, but in a quirk of nature, our bodies will pull calcium from the bones and cells in order to maintain proper blood levels.
-Unfortunately doctors will ONLY check for Vitamin D deficiency if blood calcium levels are too low.
-But vitamin D deficiency can be severe and lead to altered calcium metabolism in Heart Cells long before calcium levels in the Blood become abnormal.
+Calcium is so important that our bodies carefully maintain blood calcium levels, but in a quirk of nature, our bodies will pull calcium from the bones and cells in order to maintain a normal Blood Calcium Level.

 "Vitamin D deficiency and consequent hypocalcaemia